x200706/Flow.Launcher.Plugin.PerformanceMonitor/README.md

 Show CPU, RAM, storage usage info

 ## How To Install
->Because it is not in plugin store yet,
+>Because it is not yet in plugin store,
 >please download this project(Code->Download Zip) and unzip it,
 >rename the name of this folder to `Performance Monitor-1.0.0` and move the folder to your Flow Launcher plugin folder.